Health Benefits of Dairy

 - Buttermilk: Traditionally, the term buttermilk referred to the liquid that’s left after butter had been made from milk or cream.
 Today, buttermilk is made from active cultures added to milk, which creates lactic acid, resulting in the tart taste and thick texture.

 - Lactose-Free Milk: People with lactose intolerance typically lack or have insufficient levels of the lactase enzyme that breaks down lactose–the naturally occurring sugar found in most dairy foods.
 Lactose-free milk is real dairy milk without the lactose.
 To make lactose-free milk, manufacturers add a small amount of lactase, which breaks down the lactose, resulting in a milk that can be digested without discomfort by those with lactose intolerance.

 - a2 Milk™: Typical dairy milk contains a combination of both a1 and a2 beta casein proteins.
 Milk from cows exhibiting only the a2 form of the beta casein protein is sold as a2 Milk™.
 It is marketed as milk for people with digestive issues, however, there isn’t significant scientific evidence to support the claim.

 Dairy’s Health Benefits

-Today there are 10 million Americans with osteoporosis and an additional 18 million with low bone mass—putting them at risk for osteoporosis.
+Today there are 10 million Americans with osteoporosis and an additional 43 million at risk of developing the condition.
 Women are four times more likely to develop the disease, but older men are also susceptible.
 Although more research is needed to understand the role of dietary protein on bone health, studies show the protein and calcium in milk may play a critical role in bone health and density, thereby decreasing the risk for osteoporosis.
 Three daily servings of low-fat or fat-free dairy provide essential nutrients that work together to build strong bones.
 Visit the National Dairy Council for more on dairy and its impact on bone health.